Introduction

 Parboiled Rice

-Parboiled rice has a more stable internal structure after steaming, and most microbes are killed during this process, reducing insect damage.
-It is also dried, so it has a lower moisture content.
+Steaming parboiled rice stabilizes its internal structure, kills most microbes, and reduces insect damage.
+They also dry it, which lowers its moisture content.
 As a result, it has a longer shelf life compared to white rice.
-Because of these qualities, it doesn’t require strict storage conditions and can be stored in various climate conditions.
+Because of these qualities, it doesn’t require strict storage conditions and can withstand various climate conditions.

 Health Benefits